oobabooga/text-generation-webui/README.md

 pip install -r requirements.txt
 ```

+If you experience bitsandbytes issues on WSL while trying to use `--load-in-8bit`, see this thread: https://github.com/microsoft/WSL/issues/5548#issuecomment-1292858815

 ### Alternative: native Windows installation

 As an alternative to the recommended WSL method, you can install the web UI natively on Windows using this guide.
 It will be a lot harder and the performance may be slower: [Installation instructions for human beings](https://github.com/oobabooga/text-generation-webui/wiki/Installation-instructions-for-human-beings).